zisoft/pagenavigationtitles/README.md

 * Turn on/off the left and right arrows (<,>)
 * Position of the navigation bar can be set to above, below or both
 * Configurable texts in front of the links
+* Configurable css class names

 HTML Markup And css Styling
 ---------------------------

-The navigation's HTML markup is built in the same way as the native Joomla navigation and uses the same css classes so its styling should work right out-of-the box with your template.
+The navigation's HTML markup is built in the same way as the native Joomla navigation.
+The names of the css classes can be configured and are predefined for Joomla 2.5 so its styling should work right out-of-the box with your template.
 The pretexts in front of the links can be styled separately.
 The following markup and css classes are used:

     <ul class="pagenav">